 By checking my site stats in my control panel I can see that I already have a reasonable flow of steady traffic and return customers to my site so by monetising it I knew I would see further returns for my efforts.

 Just to be clear, I am not a high PR site, in fact since Google introduced all of its new algorithms my site has dropped in the search engines.
 A detail that I am working on right now as I re-write this article.
 Making small tweaks here and there occasionally to try to meet the search requirements and speed page loading times up.

 I am just an average web owner like most of you.
 Not a tech wizard, an SEO expert or fully qualified web designer, just an ordinary person with an average education trying to earn money online to make ends meet.

 The most well known contextual advertising company I can think of is Google.
-Google are well known for AdSense.
-There's hardly a site on the web that hasn't got Google AdSense somewhere within its content, including this one, so to me they are the obvious choice and I will talk about Google AdSense later, along with a few other options that have worked for me.
+Google is well known for AdSense.
+There's hardly a site on the web that hasn't got Google AdSense somewhere within its content, including this one, so to me, they are the obvious choice and I will talk about Google AdSense later, along with a few other options that have worked for me.